gkyx/codeComplete.js/README.md

 # codeComplete.js
-Javascript library to allow intellisense like code completion.
+jQuery-ui plugin to allow intellisense like code completion. jQuery-ui is a prerequisite for this library.

 ### Usage
 ```